By James England via concealednation.org

 Can a zip gun be a reliable firearm?
 If properly constructed – absolutely.
-But there’s no single advantage of using a zip gun for self-defense purposes where the person can legally purchase and carry a firearm.
+But there’s no real advantage of using a zip gun for self-defense purposes where a person can legally purchase and carry a firearm.

 Where is a zip gun effective?
 Predominantly close quarters (10 feet or less).
 Outside that range, the lack of rifling on the barrel and ability to properly aim take a drastic toll on performance.

 Zip guns like the one you saw in the video are legal for personal use.
 If you’re really interested in making a zip gun for recreational purposes, be advised that there’s plenty that could go wrong, and you should already be aware that it’s a bad idea.
 As such, we claim absolutely no responsibility for how you decide to use this information because if you actually try to construct a zip gun, you’re just asking for trouble.